bradbell/xrst/test_rst/purpose.rst

    to the file and line number in corresponding xrst input file.
    In addition, :ref:`run_xrst@page_source` is the xrst input, not the extracted rst file.
 #.
-The are two levels to the table of contents.
+There are two levels to the table of contents.
 Each entry at the
    first level is a page name or page title; e.g., see the :ref:`xrst_table_of_contents-title` for this documentation.
    Each entry at the second level is a headings with in a page.